- Take the Tummy Trouble Quiz

 You may notice that your incisions leak or bleed a little.
 This is not unusual and it should not last long, but always consult your doctor if you are not sure or you are uncomfortable about it.
 Always keep your incisions clean.

 By couple of weeks after your operation your doctor will remove your sutures or staples.
 You may notice that the area around the incision is hard and irregular.
 Don't worry about this, time will take care of it.
 After a few months, the lumps and irregularities will even out and the hard area will become less hard.
 Like the saying goes "Time Heals All Wounds", there is a lot of truth to it.
-You can try a lotion with vitamin E and lanolin to help soften the skin and reduce itching.
+You can try a lotion with vitamin E and lanolin to help soften the skin and reduce itching if your doctor approves.